 The retail market has been a central focus of the world’s economy for decades and in an increasingly globalized world, retail is still a backbone of the economy.
 However, it is no longer the same, invariable process of supplying to meet demand.
 The economics of retail are becoming more complex by the day; changing consumer demands, unstable and perpetually fluctuating markets and constrictive profit margins are quickly imposing new restrictions and constraints on the market.
-However, by analyzing large-scale patterns and taking advantage of advanced retail business intelligence software like datapine, these constantly changing patterns can be better understood and utilized to improve business models and ensure stable profits.
+However, by analyzing large-scale patterns and taking advantage of advanced retail business intelligence software like datapine, these constantly changing patterns can be better understood and utilized through a comprehensible retail dashboard to improve business models and ensure stable profits.

 "datapine gives us all the insights we need in a compact space.
 Thanks to datapine we are able to review all relevant customer data and react on trends and opportunities much faster."

 Relying on intuition is no longer enough for success in the retail industry.
 Increase profits by utilizing mobile technology and large-scale retail analytics software on the fly.

 Become a data wizard within less than 1 hour!

 Modern retail analytics solutions help to increase merchandising intelligence by better assessing your stocks and assortments, tracking consumer behaviors or identifying some missed opportunities.
 This will optimize your sales by location planning, which can lead to strategic sales initiatives development.
 The evaluation of the impact of sales promotion enables you to effectively forecast what could occur in the market.
 Consequently, you have a better control over the merchandise stocks.